Connective Tissue:

 Civic Infrastructure | 10/23 @ 2PM ET

 Join Main Street America, Reimagining the Civic Commons, and Connective Tissue for an event that’s all about imagining government's potential to boost our civic infrastructure and exploring tactical steps government can take to make this potential a reality.
-The event will feature Erika Poethig, former Special Assistant to the President for Housing & Urban Policy at the White House Domestic Policy Council, along with other panelists to be named shortly.
+The event will be moderated by Alexa Bush (Kresge Foundation) and feature Erika Poethig (EVP, Civic Committee & Commercial Club of Chicago), Kendal Smith (Director of Policy & Legislative Affairs, Vermont) and Anita Cozart (Director, DC Office of Planning).

 Get Involved Further